MrDave1999/dotenv.core/README.md

     }
 }
 ```
-If you are using **ASP.NET Core with .NET 6**, you will not need to add anything in a `Startup.cs` file.
+If you are using **ASP.NET Core 6**, you will not need to add anything in a `Startup.cs` file.
 Simply go to `Program.cs` and add the following code after the `WebApplication.CreateBuilder` method:
 ```cs
 new EnvLoader().Load();
 builder.Configuration.AddEnvironmentVariables();